lwngt/intrapps/README.md

 - About this repogitory

 This repogitory is for docker based server app.<br>
-If you hope Intrapps, please download this repogitory and setup !
+If you hope to use Intrapps, please download this repogitory and setup !

 ## Demo site